neerajsainisot25/study-buddy/replit.md

    - Fallback: google/gemini-flash-1.5 (also free)

 ### Optional Enhancements

+2. **(Optional) Set up Supabase** - For user data persistence
+   - Create a Supabase project at https://supabase.com
+   - Add credentials to Replit Secrets (see above)
+   - Run the database schema if needed

 3. **(Optional) Upgrade for Full RAG** - For advanced document search
    - Consider using cloud-based embeddings (OpenAI)